hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 # Acknowledgments

-The author has discussed the pros and cons of this approach with multiple people, including Viktor Dukhovni and Warren Kumari.
+The author has discussed the pros and cons of this approach with multiple people, including:

+- Viktor Dukhovni
+- Warren Kumari.
+- Tuomo Soini
+- Paul Wouters

 # Github Version of this document